TorchTheDragon/TorchTheDragon/README.md

 My pronouns are as follows: He, Him

-How to reach me: Twitter and Discord (under certain circumstances)
+How to reach me: Twitter and Discord

 I am currently learning how to code basic stuff.
 I understand the overall concept of coding, I'm just learning how to do more.
 I strive to gain more knowledge in programming languages.